+- Choose the desired setting for the bread you will be making.
+Each time the "Select" button is pressed, it will change to the next bread setting.
+Each setting puts the breadmaker to a different temperature, specific to the type of bread you are making.
+The time will also automatically be set for the bread you are cooking once the setting is chosen on the unit.
 For a basic large sized medium crusted type of bread, press setting 1 and cook for 2 hours and 50 minutes.
 For a large sized, darker crusted bread, select setting 2 and cook for 3 hours and 10 minutes.
 For a standard regular bread select setting 3 and cook for 2 hours and 40 minutes.
 When baking a whole wheat large sized bread, choose setting 4 and cook for 4 hours and 30 minutes.
 For a regular sized whole wheat bread, choose setting 5 and cook for 4 hours and 20 minutes.
 French bread will need to be placed on setting 6, and cooked for 3 hours and 30 minutes.
 Sweet breads (such as cinnamon breads or other breakfast-like breads) should be set to setting 7, and will cook for 3 hours and 25 minutes.
 Creating your own dough to use for pizza or other recipes should be put to setting 8 and cooked for 1 hour and 30 minutes.

 - Press the "Start" button and allow the breadmaker to begin working.
 Periodically check progress as it cooks, but do not open the lid at any time since this could ruin the bread.